combax/Fine-tuning-and-Benchmarking-legal-LLMs/README.md

-# Fine-tuning and benchmarking legal LLM:
+# Fine-tuning and benchmarking legal LLMs:

 This repository contains code for:
 1. Fine-tuning Qwen2.5-3B with 4-bit QLoRA and full LoRA using Unsloth.